 In 2000, recognizing the need for more high level supportive housing in the City, the Board of Directors embarked on an expansion project.
 A capital fundraising campaign successfully raised funds to purchase the third row house at the current Shaw Street location.

 The board also applied for, and was awarded, capital funding for the retrofitting of the properties through the Supporting Communities Partnership Initiative (SCPI) program, a federal grant from the Government of Canada.
 SCPI funds paid for extensive renovations which saw the three houses merged into one complex and an addition at the rear of the house on the third floor which added seven new bedrooms, for a total of 21 bedrooms, effectively doubling House of Compassion’s capacity.
 Rent Supplements were provided by the City for the additional 11 units.

 With this expansion, the heart of the home became the central kitchen/dining area which stretches across the rear of the home and overlooks House of Compassion’s back garden.

 House of Compassion continued to develop through meaningful partnerships, such as our partnerships with St. Jude Community Homes and the City of Toronto.
 In 2006, the Ministry of Health and Long Term Care began to provide operating funding to House of Compassion.
 Remaining operating expenses continue to be covered by generous donations.

-Today House of Compassion provides 24 hour supportive housing for 21 residents, 13 women and 8 men.
+Today House of Compassion provides 24 hour supportive housing for 21 residents.
 With the round-the-clock presence of caring and supportive staff, our residents are able to live in the community with dignity and hope.